atirut-w/zdk/docs/calling-convention.md

 - The caller is responsible for cleaning up the stack after the call.
 - The callee is responsible for saving and restoring the `IX` (frame pointer) and `IY` (locals pointer) registers, if used.

 Registers other than `IX` and `IY` are caller-saved, meaning the callee can modify them without saving them.

-Do note that while `IX` is used as a frame pointer, it also serves second purpose for indexing into arguments, while `IY` is only used for indexing into local variables.
+Please note that while `IX` is used as a frame pointer, it can also be used for indexing into arguments using displacement. `IY` is only used for indexing into local variables.

 ## Examples
-These example roughly outlines how the compiler generate a function's prologue and epilogue depending on how arguments and locals are used.
+These example roughly outlines how the compiler may generate a function's prologue and epilogue depending on how arguments and locals are used.

 ### Callee (No Arguments & Locals)
 ```asm